arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 * rest/spread
 * generators

-Before publishing, [Babel](https://babeljs.io) transpiles the code so it can run on recent browsers, even if they don't support all the ES2016 features yet.
-The code is also optimized for performance and minimized to reduce the load time.
+The code is minified and bundled to reduce the load time.

 The code base attempts to follow these general guidelines: